cesetas/ChainFoodProject/README.md

 - This is a full-stack project with two backend structure.
 The frontend built with Next.js and the ChainFood contract was deployed on Hardhat node.
 Recorded values are kept with Nextjs api in MongoDB database.
 - TaiwindcCSS, Material UI and React-icons were used in frontend development.
+  -Project is live at Polygon Mumbai testnet at the moment.

 # Main Functions